melezhik/swat/README.md

 ## Check patterns

-As you can see from tutorial above check patterns are  just text files describing what you expect to return for given URI.
+As you can see from tutorial above check patterns are  just text files describing what is expected to return when request a given URI.
 Check patterns file parsed by swat line by line and there are 3 types of entities my occur here:

 - Expected Values